 1. Word and Character Limits

-UCAS specifies that your personal statement should be no longer than 4,000 characters, including spaces and punctuation, and no more than 47 lines of text.
-This typically translates to about 500-600 words.
+Up until 2025, UCAS personal statements’ maximum length was 4,000 characters, including spaces and punctuation, and no more than 47 lines of text.
+This typically translates to about 500-600 words in total.
+From 2026 entry onwards, UCAS no longer uses the single 4,000-character essay.
+Instead, applicants answer three separate questions, focused on:

 2. Formatting Rules

-When writing your personal statement in the UCAS application, there are some formatting rules to consider:
+When writing your personal statement answers in the UCAS application, there are some formatting rules to consider:

 How Many Words for a UCAS Personal Statement?

-Given the 4,000-character limit, your UCAS personal statement should generally come out at around 500-600 words.
+Given the 4,000-character limit, all three answers in your UCAS personal statement should still come out at around 500-600 words.
 This range allows you to cover the necessary information concisely while providing enough detail to make a strong impression.
+Typical distributions might look like:

 How Long Does It Take to Write a Personal Statement?

 The time it takes to write a personal statement can vary depending on several factors, including how much preparation you have done and your writing skills.
-On average, it can take several weeks to produce a polished personal statement.
+On average, it can take several weeks to produce some polished personal statement answers.
 Here’s a suggested timeline:

-Tips for Writing a Concise and Impactful Personal Statement
+Tips for Writing Concise and Impactful UCAS Personal Statement Answers

 2. Be Specific and Relevant